jpdarcy/jpdarcy.github.io/_pages/teach.md

 author_profile: true
 ---

-I am now actively teaching the following courses at the University of Delaware (please email me for a recent syllabus):
+I am now actively teaching the following courses at the University of Delaware (email me for a recent syllabus):
 ### MISY 650, Security & Control (Graduate course)
 This course is a survey of topics in the realm of information security.
 It considers many contemporary topics ranging from basic security threats to cyber-warfare to security ethics to legal and cultural differences between countries.
 The course emphasizes managerial decision making through analyzing security problems and understanding effective solutions.
 The course culminates in a research project in which students conduct a real-world information technology risk assessment using an organization of thier choice.
 ### MISY 667, Cybersecurity Management (Graduate course)